newcodevelop/tcs_humain/README.md

  This notebook contains the implementation of the models and proposed methods.

- All experiments were will be run on Google Colab.
+ All experiments were run on Google Colab.

  This project is still in its infancy..